Kicksecure/privleap/README.md

 * `SIGNAL <signal_name>` - Sends a signal to `privleapd`, requesting the triggering of the action corresponding to `<signal_name>`.
-* `RESPONSE <response_text>` - Responds to an identity verification challenge.
-  `<response_text>` may contain arbitrary binary data, including space, NUL, and any other "difficult" bytes.

 `privleapd` can send the following messages, which clients must be able to
 understand: